The following is a paid ReviewMe:

 - Student Credit Cards

 I’m mainly interested in cash back cards and reward cards since I don’t carry a balance.
 However, I also was curious about prepaid debit cards.
 I can see the security advantages of prepaid debit cards and the potential to use them to teach kids about credit.
-I noticed on CreditMe.com that many of these prepaid debit cards allow direct deposit.
+I noticed on CreditMe.com that many of these prepaid debit cards allow direct deposit and the other great thing about them is that they have a great online credit card processing .
 However, I also noticed that many of the prepaid debit cards also had annual fees.
 I guess they have to make money somehow.
+Debit and credit cards are mainly used for online transactions or for other virtual payment gateways.
+These portals are not allowed to save any information about the cvvs number of the cardholder since it is against the Per Payment Card Industry Data Security Standards.

 Each credit card provides a table that displays the following information: